greenelab/django-genes/README.rst

    This command adds cross-reference databases for genes.
 It **must** be called for every new cross-reference database to populate the gene and cross-reference objects in the database.
-It takes 2
+It requires 2
    arguments:

-   * The name of the database
+   * name: the name of the database

-   * The URL for that database, with the string '_REPL_' added at the end of the URL
+   * URL: the URL for that database, with the string '_REPL_' added at the end of the URL

    For example, this command adds Ensembl as a cross-reference
    database: